andrewheiss/Dissertation/Writing/3_ingo_survey/ingo_survey.md

 Finally, responding organizations tackle a variety of issues (see @fig:issues-worked-on).
 The top three issues—education, development, and human rights—account for more than 60% of the respondents and reflect the the makeup of the sample of organizations collected in my database.
 The remaining 40% of organizations focus on topics that reflect other common issues addressed by global civil society, such as public health, environmental advocacy, disaster relief, human trafficking, post-conflict resolution, and cultural promotion.

+# Characteristics that drive INGO behavior

+## Mission, vision, and values

+`TODO`: Adherence to mission, vision, and values (from free response questions)

+## Alignment of mission with the regime preferences

 A key element of my theory of amicable contempt is alignment with the regime—INGOs working on issues that a regime finds favorable and inline with its own preferences will be treated differently than INGOs working on more threatening, less aligned topics.
 I divide the self-reported respondent issues into two levels of potential high or low regime contentiousness.
 As seen in @fig:issues-worked-on, highly contentious issues include human rights, advocacy, human trafficking, freedom of expression, conflict, and democracy assistance—all issues that pose a direct threat to regime policies and stability.
 Less contentious issues like education, development, health, and the environment reflect policy areas where governments are more willing to accept intervention and assistance.

 ![Frequency of INGO engagement in different types of activities; organizations answered about one or more activities](../../Output/figures/3-main-activities){#fig:main-activities}